Check Compensation

 quotes

 Airlines are raising bag fees in part because of higher labor costs, and in part because they want to - and they can.
-Passengers don’t like paying to check bags, but they generally don’t change airlines over the price of the checked bag fee.
+Passengers don’t like paying to check bags, but they generally don’t change airlines over the price of the associated fee.

-Maybe not, but if you know the baggage allowance rules and how they can vary among airlines and routes, you’ll be more prepared to minimise the amount you end up paying in fees.
-Here, we're going to give you an overview of what to expect, so you can be in the know the next time you plan to travel with checked or cabin baggage.
+Maybe not, but if you know the baggage allowance rules and how they can vary among airlines and routes, you’ll be more prepared to minimise the amount you end up paying.
+Here, we're going to give you an overview of what to expect, so you can keep your baggage fees at a minimum the next time you fly.

-Whether you’re flying with a full service or a low cost airline, your baggage will have to meet certain size and weight requirements.
+Whether you’re flying with a full service or a low cost airline, your luggage will have to meet certain size and weight requirements.
 Plus, according to which airline you fly with, you might have to pay fees for carry-on bags as well as checked luggage.
-Then again, depending on your route and cabin class, you might not have to pay anything.
+But depending on your route and cabin class, you might not have to pay anything.

 Baggage Fees

 How and when you choose your baggage options also makes a difference in how much you’ll have to pay.
-Low cost airlines tend to have lower fees the earlier you choose and pay for your baggage allowance while legacy carriers tend to limit fees to whether you pay for checked baggage online or at the airport.
+Baggage fees for low-cost airlines tend to be lower the earlier you choose and pay for your luggage allowance while legacy carriers fees are based more on whether you pay for checked bags online or at the airport.

 Cabin baggage allowance